Yankees ace Luis Severino expects to throw in 2 weeks

 TRAINER’S ROOM

-LHP CC Sabathia (heart stent and knee) threw 22 pitches during his third bullpen session. … Reliever Danny Farquhar is scheduled to make his second appearance Thursday as he returns from a ruptured aneurysm and brain hemorrhage last April.
+Sabathia threw 22 pitches during his third bullpen session. … Reliever Danny Farquhar is scheduled to make his second appearance Thursday as he returns from a ruptured aneurysm and brain hemorrhage last April.
 The right-hander got one out and was charged with five runs in an 8-7 loss to the Pittsburgh Pirates on Saturday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports